 I have asked each of my team members to use an agenda based on 6 simple items to help them prepare for each meeting.
 My downloadable guide and template includes this Agenda Form for you to give to your team members to help them prepare for your next meeting.

 Since I began this process with my team, I have seen remarkable improvements in each individual.
 And I am improving!
 Our meetings aren’t perfect, but they’re far more effective than they used to be.

-To get started today, download the One-on-One Meeting Agenda Template.
-This template is the most searched item on my blog from internet search engines and has been downloaded 1000′s of times since 2009.Download the Template Now
+It took months of tweaking to finally get my agenda template into a format that was comfortable for me.
+You can save all that time and download my simple guide and template now!
+This guide has become the most searched item on my blog from internet search engines and has been downloaded 1000’s of times since 2009.Get the FREE Template Now – $20 Value

 WOW!
 Super helpful!
 Great guidance and practical strategies.
 As someone who participates in a weekly meeting with my supervisor, this will be a powerful tool to help me guide the meeting better from my side of the desk.
 Chad Miller, Finance Manager

 I like the structure that the template provides – meet at a regular time and 30 minutes maximum.
 This requires both parties to prepare for the meeting and keeps it from being a time waster.
 I love the challenge to prepare to listen and follow-up after them meeting.
 Todd Linder, Executive Director